 - It prevents cravings.
-Avoiding diabetes, controlling body weight, and lowering insulin and blood glucose seems to boil down to the same thing: getting the nutrients you need without too much energy or eating a nutrient-dense diet.
+Avoiding diabetes, controlling body weight, and lowering insulin and blood glucose seem to boil down to the same thing: getting the nutrients you need without too much energy or eating a nutrient-dense diet.
 Focusing on nutrient-dense foods improves satiety, which helps you dodge cravings that drive your appetite unnecessarily.

 - The carb-insulin model is the most well-known theory behind diabetes and diabetes management and is centred around lowering carbohydrate intake to reduce insulin production.

 - The amount of fasting insulin we have is proportional to the amount of food we consume, our body fat levels, and Your Personal Fat Threshold.

 - The adipose-centric model states that someone’s fat cells will expand and contract based on their insulin sensitivity.

 - The Personal Fat Threshold Theory is the new and improved theory behind hyperinsulinemia, and it states that we will experience T2D and metabolic syndrome when we surpass a fat threshold unique to us.
 Here, we begin accumulating fat around our liver and pancreas, contributing to metabolic dysfunction.

 - Insulin is primarily an anti-catabolic hormone that allows us to keep our energy in storage.
 Lowering your body fat levels is the key to decreasing insulin levels, which helps you reduce your bolus insulin.
 This is explained via the Personal Fat Threshold Theory.